Content Creators

 UI Button events

-To make a button in your UI, create a Button UI element.
-The button must have the following:
+To make a button in your UI, create a Button UI element with the following properties:

 • value: A string with the text to display on the button.